Jewish Holiday Descriptions

 The following Jewish holidays are listed in chronological order as they are celebrated, beginning with the Fall High Holy Day Season.

-Rosh Hashanah, the Jewish New Year, begins the ten-day period known as the High Holidays.
-Rosh Hashanah is also known as the “birthday of the world”, the “day of remembrance” and the “day of the shofar.”
-Rosh Hashanah celebrates the ability of people to change and grow, as it is a time for deep thought, self-examination, and prayer.
+Rosh HaShanah, the Jewish New Year, begins the ten-day period known as the High Holy Days.
+Rosh HaShanah is also known as the “birthday of the world”, the “day of remembrance” and the “day of the shofar.”
+Rosh HaShanah celebrates the ability of people to change and grow, as it is a time for deep thought, self-examination, and prayer.